-The Reverend Megan Herles-Mooar
+The Venerable Megan Herles-Mooar

 I wonder what it would like to be a part of a Church where everyone; regardless of where they have come from, what they have done, or who they love, is welcome?
 This question; which is ultimately about how we share God’s love and generous hospitality, has been a cornerstone of my faith.
 I grew up only a few blocks away from All Souls Church, and was blessed to be raised in a family where deep questioning and curiosity was encouraged.
 As a priest in God’s Church I am dedicated to creating a space where people's questions about God are welcome and where a spirit of curiosity may be lived out.
 As a spiritual director I seek to encourage those around me to encounter God in the wonder and the footnotes of daily life.
 Outside of Church I am a passionate reader, writer, and icon painter, with a not so secret love of country music.
 On my day off I can be found having conversations with one of our chickens in the ‘Chickerage.’ or heading off on a road trip with my husband.
 If I had a favourite saying it may well be “The Spirit is alive and magic is afoot.”